 38 – 24 MILLION YEARS AGO

-Exit the warmth of the volcano and enter the Oligocene Epoch.
-Dinosaurs had just become extinct from Earth and many areas were now overrun with forests, grasses and plant life.
-This gave way to some of the earliest herbivores, such as chalicotherium, moeritherium and embolotherium.
+Exit the warmth of the volcano and enter the Oligocene Epoch where you will find some of the earliest herbivores, such as chalicotherium, moeritherium and embolotherium.

 It was during this time that the biggest land mammal to have ever walked the Earth lived – the gigantic paraceratherium!